niceume/datasailr/README.md

 UTF8 encoding is strongly encouraged.
 The recommended way is to have dataframe as UTF8, and also have your code as UTF8.
 ASCII or latin1 is compatible with UTF8, so they must also work properly.
 (Your terminal encoding also need to be UTF8 for properly printing out UTF8 strings.)

-In DataSailr (libsailr), strings are stored just as a sequence of bytes.
+In Sailr (libsailr), strings are stored just as a sequence of bytes.
 So even if you use other encodings, just copying and concatenating strings must work fine.
 Problems must happen when your source code and dataframe do not have the same encoding.
 Encoding of source code affects the string objects that are generated during parsing phase (=string objects that are generated before running code), dataframe encoding affects the string that are accessed via variables.

 For functions that process strings, UFF8-CPP library is used internally. ( UTF8-CPP:UTF-8 with C++ in a Portable Way https://github.com/nemtrif/utfcpp )